Materials-Consortia/OPTIMADE/optimade.rst

   If provided, these fields MUST be returned along with the REQUIRED fields.
   Other OPTIONAL fields MUST NOT be returned when this parameter is present.
   Example: :query-url:`http://example.com/optimade/v1/structures?response_fields=last_modified,nsites`
+- **property_ranges**: Specifies which ranges should be returned for ranged properties.
+  It consists of a property name directly followed by the range that should be returned.
+  Ranges can be specified for multiple properties by separating them with a comma.
+  The ranges are 1 based. i.e. The first value is value 1.
+  The first value of the range specifies the first index in that dimension for which values should be returned.
+  The second value specifies the last index for which values should be be returned.
+  The third value specifies the step size.
+  Databases that use ranged properties SHOULD support this query parameter.
+  Example:

+  If there would be a structure with id: id_ property :ranged-property:`range_test` with the values :val:`[[9.64, 7.52, 0.69, 5.69],[4.82, 8.35, 3.26, 3.25],[4.82, 2.78, 7.87, 7.42], [5.49, 3.48, 1.65, 0.75]` the query: :query-url:`http://example.com/optimade/v1/structures/id_12345?property_ranges=range_test[[1, 3, 2],[2, 3, 1]]`
+  will return the value: :val:`[[7.52, 0.69],[2.78, 7.87]]`

 Additional OPTIONAL URL query parameters not described above are not considered to be part of this standard, and are instead considered to be "custom URL query parameters".
 These custom URL query parameters MUST be of the format "<database-provider-specific prefix><url\_query\_parameter\_name>".